-Session limited to 20 participants.
-Additional registration fee of $35 is required.
+Session limited to 100 participants.
+Additional registration fee of $90 is required.
+Lunch not included.

-This intensive workshop will provide an opportunity for nurse practitioners to increase their knowledge and awareness about pediatric orthopedic conditions including: fracture management, common hip disorders, scoliosis, sports injuries and concussion, neuromuscular orthopedic management and gait evaluation.
-Workshop content will include hands on splinting and casting, x-ray interpretation, case presentations, demonstration and explanation of common pediatric orthopedic conditions.
+This intensive workshop will provide an opportunity for subspecialty clinicians around the nation to provide education to primary care providers about pediatric orthopedic conditions including: fracture management, common pediatric hip disorders, scoliosis and pediatric spinal disorders, sports injuries focusing on common pediatric shoulder and knee conditions.
+This presentation aims to bridge the gap of knowledge and increase the comfort level of the primary care provider by offering hands on splinting, x-ray interpretation, case presentations and demonstration and explanation of common orthopedic conditions.

 Session limited to 50 participants.
 Additional registration fee of $75 is required.